csu-hmc/opty/README.rst

 - pandas
 - yeadon

+**Currently only Linux and Mac are officially supported.** Although, it should be possible to install this on Windows with an appropriate Cython compilation toolchain and IPOPT installed from binaries or custom compliation.

 If you are installing on Linux or Mac, the easiest way to get started is to install Anaconda_ (or Miniconda_) and use conda to install opty and any desired optional dependencies from the Conda Forge channel, e.g.::